Charter of Fundamental Rights of the European Union: Raising the Charter's profile

 The EU has attempted to raise the profile of the Charter so that citizens are more aware of their rights.
 For example, the EU Fundamental Rights Agency (FRA) has produced apps for iOS and Android with the text of the Charter in all EU languages and related information.
 It has also published mini-versions of the Charter in all EU languages.

 In 2010, the FRA put out a tender for poets to turn the Charter into an 80-minute-long epic poem, with music, dance and multimedia elements.
 This was also to raise awareness and to simplify the legal text into more understandable language.
 However, Viviane Reding, the European Commissioner for Justice, Freedom & Security, wrote to the director of the FRA slamming the idea on cost and dignity grounds and instructing him to cancel the project.

-Initiative "For New Fundamental Rights in Europe"

-The initiative ″For New Fundamental Rights in Europe″ criticizes environmental damage, digitalization, the power of algorithms, systematic lies in politics, uncontrolled globalization, and threats to the rule of law as deficiencies in the Charter of Fundamental Rights and calls for its amendment.
-The proposal is based on a 2021 book by jurist Ferdinand von Schirach and has generated a great deal of media coverage in Germany in a short time.